openreplay/documentation/content/deployment/deploy-source.md

 1. Login to your container registry using `docker login <registry_url>`.
 If you have a docker hub account, then simply run `docker login`.

-2. Build API and Backend components then push them to your container registry
+2. Build API and Backend components then push them to your container registry:

 ```bash
 cd openreplay/scripts/helm